Expect and Prepare for the the Unexpected in Real Estate Transactions with a Real Estate Closing Attorney

 Sometimes the unexpected happens.
 Sometimes someone drops the ball or changes their mind in a real estate transaction.
 Buyers and sellers will back out.
 Situations or weather conditions will arise that may prevent a property from closing – such as a hurricane(s).
 A real estate closing attorney can help you be prepared for the unexpected.
 You deserve to have someone at your side who knows what do when something like this happens.
 Someone who can help you avoid the drama as the unexpected unfolds.

-At Bret Jones, P.A. we appreciate that there is only so much that can be done when something happens to get in the way of a real estate closing, but there are measures that can be taken to protect both buyers and sellers in real estate transactions.
-When you make the choice to protect your best interests and understand that you should expect and prepare for unexpected, you deserve the best representation.
-Our attorneys at Bret Jones are prepared to offer the best.
+At Bret Jones, P.A. we appreciate that there is only so much that can be done when something gets in the way of a real estate closing.
+There are measures that can be taken to protect both buyers and sellers in real estate transactions.
+You deserve the best representation; make the choice to protect your best interests and understand that you should expect and prepare for unexpected.
+The attorneys at Bret Jones are prepared to offer the best counsel possible.

 Avoid Drama with “This Old House” or Any Other Real Estate

 Do you remember the show “This Old House” with Bob Vila?
 Many of you probably remember the show, and the home improvements done throughout the homes featured on the show.
 If you don’t, at least you may remember “Home Improvement” starring Tim Allen, a slight sit-com spin-off of the show.
 Today, “This Old House” is currently running with a new host.
 Many viewers still associate “This Old House” with the original host from the 1980s, Bob Vila.
 There was something relatable and familiar about Vila.
 His persona was dependable and trustworthy.
 It’s hard to imagine there would be any disputes between Bob Vila and anything or anyone with the show.
 Yet truth be told, there was some drama with “This Old House.”